OctHe/ICE/README.md

 # Graphicless

-Graphic user interface (GUI) is one of the most resource-intensive modules in a desktop operating system.
+Graphicless is a collection of configuration files with multiple command-line tools.
-However, in most of the time, a command line can support lots of work flows.
+The idea of this project is from the fact that, in most of the time, a command line can meet the requirement of our workflow.
-Graphicless uses command-line tools as many as possible.
+Graphicless uses command-line tools as many as possible to avoid uses graphic user interface (GUI), which is one of the most resource-intensive modules in a desktop operating system.
-For example, it chooses vim/neovim as the editor by default, and gives configurations for bash and zsh.
-It will support lots of other command-line tools in the future.

-Note that graphicless does not means we only uses command-line tool, since some efficient tools rely on GUI, including web browser and PDF viewer.
+Note that Graphicless does not means it only uses command-line tool, since some efficient tools rely on GUI, including web browser and PDF viewer.

+Graphicless gives configurations for following applications:

+- Shell
+    - Bash
+    - zsh
+- Editor
+    - Vim
+    - Neovim

 ## Shell